setms/book/docs/synthesis/architecture_design.md

 Let's look at each of these dependencies in more detail:

-- An **aggregate** depends on a **policy** if the policy issues commands to the aggregate.
+- A **policy** depends on an **aggregate** if the policy issues commands to the aggregate.
-  This is contract coupling, since the aggregate can function without the policy, but it needs to know the contract for the commands it accepts.
+  This is contract coupling, since the policy can function without the aggregate, but it needs to know the contract for the commands it issues.
 - A **policy** depends on an **aggregate** if the policy handles an event emitted by the aggregate.
   This is again contract coupling.
 - A **policy** depends on a **read model** if the policy needs data from the read model to make a decision.
-  This is availability couling, since the policy can't make a decision without the data from the read model.
+  This is availability coupling, since the policy can't make a decision without the data from the read model.
 - A **read model** depends on an **aggregate** if the read model needs to update its data based on an event emitted by the aggregate.
   This is again contract coupling.